Famousmaster206/famousmaster206/README.md

 I'm a high schooler who is average at programming for a high schooler, but very bad for a professional.
 I can do full-stack but specialty is front-end.
 Also, my commit messages are pretty trash(dont ask)

-Unlike @openlyfree who is way better at coding and does it as a hobby, I do stuff that's needed instead of cool, fun projects.
+I do stuff for the world as well as cool fun projects.

 Rly interested about AI and how its changing the IT industry for good.
 Atp, in 5-10 yrs, they wont teach how to code in a college cs major :) Rly studying that. lol